 Five years ago I was twenty-one and the doctor wanted to put me on anti-depressants.
 I didn't take them.
-Instead I cried nearly every day a friend of mine had died, the war in Iraq and the young soldiers who were going to die worried me, and, having just finished my bachelor's degree, I was suffering from what I would have called, at that point, an existential crisis of "and now what?"; what these days I would call a misguided sense of my singular importance in the world.
-Being young, ambitious, and most of all naïve, I was waiting for the world to recognize my brilliance and tell me what it was I had to do to make everything okay.
+Instead, I cried nearly every day—a friend of mine had just died, the war in Iraq and the young soldiers who were going to die worried me, and, having just finished my bachelor's degree, I was suffering from what I would have called then an existential crisis of 'now what?'; what I would now call a misguided sense of my singular importance in the world.
+Being young, ambitious, and most of all naïve, I was waiting for the world to recognize my brilliance and tell me what I had to do to make life okay.

 That didn't happen.
 What a surprise.
 Eventually I figured out that life isn't something you improve upon to overcome, even if Oprah wishes this were true.
 That's not to say I understand much more now than I did then, but I am, perhaps, a little less of a know-it-all.